-- Preview Email Newsletter

 Voices for Non-Opioid Choices Urges CMS to Enhance Non-Opioid Pain Management Access (10)

 WASHINGTON, Sept.
 12 -- Voices for Non-Opioid Choices has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) addressing the proposed rule for the Fiscal Year 2026 Hospital Outpatient Prospective Payment System.
-The organization, representing over 200 member organizations and tens of thousands of advocates, is focused on advocating for non-addictive pain management alternatives amidst the ongoing opioid crisis in more ST
+The organization, representing over 200 member organizations and tens of thousands of advocates, is focused on advocating for non-addictive pain management alternatives amidst the ongoing opioid crisis in the United States.

 Walla Walla City Council Voices Concerns Over Proposed Changes to Roadless Rule (10)